cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 }
 ```

-The implementation obviously runs in linear time.
+This implementation obviously runs in linear time,
-And since every vertex store $k$ links, it will use $O(m k)$ memory.
+and since every vertex stores $k$ links, it will use $O(m k)$ memory.

 It is possible to decrease the memory consumption to $O(m)$ by using a map instead of an array in each vertex.
-However this will increase the complexity to $O(n \log k)$.
+However, this will increase the time complexity to $O(m \log k)$.

 ## Construction of an automaton

 Suppose we have built a trie for the given set of strings.
 Now let's look at it from a different side.
-If we look at any vertex.
+If we look at any vertex,
-The string that corresponds to it is a prefix of one or more strings in the set, thus each vertex of the trie can be interpreted as a position in one or more strings from the set.
+the string that corresponds to it is a prefix of one or more strings in the set, thus each vertex of the trie can be interpreted as a position in one or more strings from the set.

-In fact the trie vertices can be interpreted as states in a **finite deterministic automaton**.
+In fact, the trie vertices can be interpreted as states in a **finite deterministic automaton**.
-From any state we can transition - using some input letter - to other states, i.e. to another position in the set of strings.
+From any state we can transition - using some input letter - to other states, i.e., to another position in the set of strings.
-For example, if there is only one string in the trie $abc$, and we are standing at vertex $2$ (which corresponds to the string $ab$), then using the letter $c$ we can transition to the state $3$.
+For example, if there is only one string $abc$ in the dictionary, and we are standing at vertex $ab$, then using the letter $c$ we can go to the vertex $abc$.

 Thus we can understand the edges of the trie as transitions in an automaton according to the corresponding letter.
-However for an automaton we cannot restrict the possible transitions for each state.
+However, in an automaton we need to have transitions for each combination of a state and a letter.
 If we try to perform a transition using a letter, and there is no corresponding edge in the trie, then we nevertheless must go into some state.

-More strictly, let us be in a state $p$ corresponding to the string $t$, and we want to transition to a different state with the character $c$.
+More precisely, suppose we are in a state corresponding to a string $t$, and we want to transition to a different state using the character $c$.
 If there is an edge labeled with this letter $c$, then we can simply go over this edge, and get the vertex corresponding to $t + c$.
-If there is no such edge, then we must find the state corresponding to the longest proper suffix of the string $t$ (the longest available in the trie), and try to perform a transition via $c$ from there.
+If there is no such edge, since we want to maintain the invariant that the current state is the longest partial match in the processed string, we must find the longest string in the trie that's a proper suffix of the string $t$, and try to perform a transition from there.

-For example let the trie be constructed by the strings $ab$ and $bc$, and we are currently at the vertex corresponding to $ab$, which is a $\text{leaf}$.
+For example, let the trie be constructed by the strings $ab$ and $bc$, and we are currently at the vertex corresponding to $ab$, which is a $\text{leaf}$.
-For a transition with the letter $c$, we are forced to go to the state corresponding to the string $b$, and from there follow the edge with the letter $c$.
+To transition with the letter $c$, we are forced to go to the state corresponding to the string $b$, and from there follow the edge with the letter $c$.

 <center>
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/90/A_diagram_of_the_Aho-Corasick_string_search_algorithm.svg" width="300px">